Sauteed Spinach

 Ok, I know you’re thinking there’s not much to sauteed spinach and how can this be so good?
 But from cooking spinach for many many years, I can tell you there are definitely things you can do to make sure it’s actually appetizing and not just a mushy pile of spinach people push around on their plate.

-First, you have to cook it at the right temp and time so it just barely cooks without losing too much of its texture and nutrients.
+First, you have to cook fresh spinach at the right temp and time so it just barely cooks without losing too much of its texture and nutrients.

 Second, while it’s cooking it’s important to season it.
 Salt and pepper are key but garlic is king (Hey, I’m Lebanese after all!).
 And my third tip is to liven the spinach after cooking it by adding acid to it.
 I like lemon juice (the Lebanese in me again, lol), but any acid like lime juice, red wine vinegar or balsamic vinegar would work well here.
 So, you see, this is not just any sauteed spinach that’s good for you; it’s sauteed spinach that actually tastes good because of my method of cooking it.